Friday, November 21, 2025

 First let me make a disclaimer.
 I'm not talking about publicly exposing them.
 Or even exposing them to themselves.
 I don't have near the experience or fabulous for that.
 I'm running on fumes, emotionally, and confidence is not in my toolbox.
 And furthermore, it's not advisable, as per the experts and my own experiences, to do that.
 Malignant narcissist parents, with their dark tetrad exploitative, arrogant, entitled, manipulative, nasty, spiteful behavior are FAAAARRRR too good at the this game for me to safely unmask them.

 What I'm talking about is exposing, to myself and my trauma brain, what they did and how it affects me now.
 I'm taking my own side, for a change.
-I'm taking myself out of the scapegoat seat they stuck me in putting responsibility back on them.
-And I'm doing this by showing myself (and you if you need to hear it) just how they operate, so we can avoid their cruelty.
+I'm taking myself out of the scapegoat seat they stuck me in and putting responsibility back on them, where it belongs.
+And I'm doing this by showing myself (and you if you need to hear it) just how they operate, and what red flags to notice, so we can avoid their cruelty.

 Stop auto-gaslighting.
-I've always defended, shielded and took responsibility and did damage control for my mom's chaos.
-It's like I had hands on eyes and fingers in ears so I couldn't see or hear accurately.
-Over the years, I took her gaslighting of me on myself.
-My memory is very patchy as a result (gaslighting rewrites not only history but your memories of it).
+I've always defended, shielded, taken responsibility and did damage control for my parents' irresponsible, malicious chaos.
+It's like I had hands on eyes and fingers in ears so I couldn't see or hear what they did.
+Over the years, I took their gaslighting of me on myself.
+My memory is very patchy as a result (gaslighting doesn't rewrite history, but it does mess with your memories of it).
 But some things, by their egregiously bizarre nature, stand out.
 What opened my eyes to my mother's lies was, when at her doc appt, she was asked to list all her surgeries.
-I reminded her of one she had in Alaska.
-My dad was on some kind of mission trip and she had left him and moved us to a remote island.
+I reminded her of one she had in Alaska (where we'd moved to from Michigan to be "missionaries" which was a huge farce but I digress).
+My dad was supposedly on a "mission trip" and she had left him and moved us to a remote island. (no home, no job or money, just squatting, again).
 After we were there for a few weeks, she left me with strangers for a week, to go to Seattle to have surgery for a bladder infection, she said.
 (This is how it was presented to me).
 When I brought it up, she irritably shut me down and denied ever having surgery or going to Seattle at all.
-Which I know by the trauma nightmares of that experience happened.
+Which I know by the trauma nightmares of that experience, happened.

 Stop making excuses for them to yourself.
 I realized that she was lying then and is still lying.
 I don't know why she lied, but it wasn't to protect me, just herself.
 I have no idea where she went or what happened.
 I just know she disappeared, just like my dad, and it terrified me.
 Now as an adult, I call it what it was.
 Abandonment.